yt-dlp/yt-dlp/README.md

     --write-webloc-link              Write a .webloc macOS internet shortcut --write-desktop-link             Write a .desktop Linux internet shortcut

-## Verbosity / Simulation Options:
+## Verbosity and Simulation Options:
     -q, --quiet                      Activate quiet mode
     --no-warnings                    Ignore warnings
     -s, --simulate                   Do not download the video and do not write